 We will not accept your application if your health:

-- would cause too much demand on health or social services in Canada.
+- would cause too much demand on health or social services in Canada

 Decision on your application

-- the results of your medical exam;
+- your medical exam

-- the information on your police certificate; and
+- your police certificate

-- any other information we have received.
+- any other background information

 Confirmation of permanent residence

-Your COPR will have information about who you are as well as your photograph.
-Please check to make sure it is correct.
+Your COPR will have information about you as well as your photograph.
+Check to make sure the information on the COPR is correct.
 It should be the same as the information on your passport.

 You must have your COPR, and your visa (if you need one) with you when you arrive in Canada.